The Disingenuous 2nd Amendment ‘Debate’

 Historians are not required to limit themselves to those questions that people in the past explicitly posed, but we do have to acknowledge the risks involved when we impose our own.
 In this case, the question of an individual right to bear arms did not make sense in a society where everyone eligible for militia duty was required to participate… And yet, the ruling in Heller required a decision on just this matter.
 This difficulty is why the ruling deserved to be answered 5–4 one way or the other.
 Heller is not bad history because it rules that individuals had the right to bear arms outside of participation in the militia.
 It is bad history because it viewed the individual right to bear arms as why the amendment was written in the first place; it is bad history in its claim that the Second Amendment protected “only individuals’ liberty to keep and carry arms.”

-Even if one assumes Scalia proffered an honest, if mistaken, historical view of militias, it would make sense that he would then formulate his opinion via his oft-espoused originalist philosophy within that ahistorical framework.
-But Scalia did not even do that.
 For instance, Reva B. Siegel points out that a foundational element of the majority opinion in Heller relies upon its definition of “bear arms,” yet it adopted its definition by following the version of it given in a 1998 Supreme Court case, not the definition understood at the time of the framing of the amendment.
 How Scalia navigated this is laid out above, but the evidence supplied to the Court in the form of amicus briefs and the opinion’s own citations indicate that Scalia was fully aware of the etymology of the phrase, but its contemporaneous meaning did not fit within his ideological bent.

-Thousands upon thousands of pages dissect the Heller opinion, with many defending it.
-The defenses, however, tend to follow the same trend of ignoring inconvenient features of the text or history.
-As Justice Breyer wrote in his dissent of Heller, the majority can criticize the citation to sources that largely delegitimize its reasoning, but “it cannot ignore their existence.”
 Moreover, as discussed in detail above, the majority could not find any explicit support for the contention that the drafters of the amendment sought to protect or even seriously thought about an individual right.
 The majority, nonetheless, assumed such concerns existed, despite its deriding of similar assumptions when those assumptions contradicted its reasoning.
 Justice Breyer characterized the majority’s Constitutional approach as lacking “transparency,” and that it contained no “sound legal basis for launching the courts on so formidable and potentially dangerous a mission” as navigating the tumultuous legal waters resulting from the upending of two centuries’ worth of jurisprudence on what the Second Amendment says or protects.

 New York State Rifle & Pistol Association, Inc. v.
 Bruen, a Supreme Court case that followed Heller, overturned a 109-year-old law in New York State that demanded a person demonstrate a “proper cause” to receive a license to carry a handgun.
 The law required an applicant to show that “he is of good moral character, has no history of crime or mental illness, and that ‘no good cause exists for the denial of the license’.”
 Notably, the Bruen court purported to follow “a test rooted in the Second Amendment’s text, as informed by history,” a history which the court previously (in Heller, and elsewhere) roundly ignored.
 Moreover, the court averred: